 4. Applicant must be in the upper fifty percent (50%) of his or her high school graduating class or, if applying as a college student, demonstrate to the satisfaction of the Foundation Trustees that he or she has achieved the minimum post-secondary academic standards set for Foundation grant recipients.

-8. When an applicant has been named as a recipient of an educational grant he or she shall, not later than December 1, 2017 in the year of the grant, present to the Foundation Trustees satisfactory evidence of his or her acceptance or continued enrollment at a college, university, trade or technical school at an accredited 2 or 4 year college or university and plan coursework leading to a major and a degree associated with Food, Agriculture, Animal Sciences, Pre-Veterinarian, or Environmental Sciences.
+11. When an applicant has been named as a recipient of an educational grant he or she shall, not later than September 1, 2018 present to the Foundation Trustees satisfactory evidence of his or her acceptance or continued enrollment at an accredited college or university and plan coursework leading to a major and a degree associated with Food, Agriculture, Animal Sciences, Pre-Veterinarian, or Environmental Sciences.
 A letter from applicant naming the school, major, and its address is acceptable.
 Failure to do so will forfeit the educational grant.

-9. Educational grants will be paid directly to the college, university, trade or technical school of the grant recipient's choice and will not be paid to the grant recipient.
-In the event that a grant recipient receives other financial aid from any source that is payable directly to the grant recipient's college, university, trade or technical school so that the amount remaining due said college, university, trade or technical school, is less than the Foundation's grant, then the Foundation's grant shall automatically be reduced to the balance due to the grant recipient's college, university, trade or technical school.
+12. Educational grants will be paid directly to the college or university of the grant recipient's choice and will not be paid to the grant recipient.
+In the event that a grant recipient receives other financial aid from any source that is payable directly to the grant recipient's college or university so that the amount remaining due said college or university, is less than the Foundation's grant, then the Foundation's grant shall automatically be reduced to the balance due to the grant recipient's college, or university.

-12. At the end of each grading period of the grant recipient's school, the grant recipient must present to the Foundation Trustees the report of the college, university, trade or technical school of the grant recipient's academic or training progress.
+15. At the end of each grading period of the grant recipient's school, the grant recipient must present to the Foundation Trustees the report of the college or university of the grant recipient's academic or training progress.
 Failure to do so will result in the forfeiture of the educational grant.